EricThomson/practical_python/getting_started.md

 Something about markdown, something about something.

-# 3. Download and run a test notebook
 git clone?
 E. make a folder where you want all your shit.
 F. Go in there open